Irish Food Writers’ Guild: Community Food Award

 Unlike the annual IFWG Food Awards, which are all nominated, discussed, tasted and voted on by members of the Guild, the Community Food Award welcomes outside nominations.

-There is more information below and the closing date is this Friday, 12 October.
-If you need a nomination form, just drop me a line (email@example.com).
+UPDATE: The closing date for the 2020 Community Food Awards is Tuesday 1 October.
+If you need a nomination form, just drop me a line (email@example.com) or download below.

 IFWG COMMUNITY FOOD AWARD